Air

 In terms of the representation within grid cells, lower clouds might not be visible in a grid cell with a high "base".
 However, the height of the cloud base wouldn't be relevant for aviators, since they wouldn't be able to fly (and, aside from commercial aviation with IFR, wouldn't be allowed to) in a weather situation where the cloud base is lower than the average terrain height.

-Please note that, even if there might be models available with a higher resolution (e.g. NAM12 for North America), the Meteogram AIR might show model data with a lower resolution anyway (e.g. NEMS30 in this case).
+Please note that, even if there might be models available with a higher resolution (e.g. NAM12 for North America), the Meteogram Air might show model data with a lower resolution anyway (e.g. NEMS30 in this case).
 The reason is that the former model, while having a higher resolution, doesn't provide data for all variables and layers that are required for the Meteogram Air.

 Availability

-meteoblue AIR for 3 days is available for free, the meteogram AIR for 6 days is available via point+.
+meteoblue Air for 3 days is available for free, the Meteogram Air for 6 days is available via point+.
 They can be supplied also via our meteoblue API.

 Ground level